 Who knew fried rice and white macadamia nut pancakes would go oh so well together?
 Order the pancakes to share drizzled with coconut syrup.
 Seriously.
 SO good.
-Wish I could be transported there right now.
-This gazebo style restaurant located in Napili almost always has a line.
-Head there at 1:30pm if you don’t want to wait!
+I wish I could be transported there right now.
+This gazebo-style restaurant located in Napili almost always has a line.
+Head there at 1:30 pm if you don’t want to wait!
 This spot is great to hit before or after a Napili Beach day.

 This dreamy farm-to-table restaurant is located on the Maui Tropical Plantation.
 It is such a beautiful property to explore.
 The area also has a gift shop, coffee, and ice cream shops.
 Ask for a table on the patio for gorgeous views of the Valley and order one of their craft cocktails.
 Careful, they strong.